bocadilloproject/concurrent-web-crawler/README.md

 pipenv run python api.py
 ```

-To prevent fetching external websites, you can run the following command to serve the HTML documents inside `site/` on `http://localhost:5001`:
+For convenience, the `site/` directory provides a set of HTML pages you can serve with Python in order to run a local website for testing purposes.
+The following command serves them on `http://localhost:5001`:

 ```bash
 python -m http.server 5001 -b localhost -d site